-This project consists of emergency repairs to a 71,000 square foot threestory building constructed in 1976 which currently houses the University Arts and Architecture Department.
-The project will remove the existing deteriorated exterior plaster wall finish system and replace all with a new exterior wall cladding or finish system: providing a cover over the existing three story courtyard space and conditioning for the entire interior space. replace or repair the existing terrazzo walk flooring, replace the wood ceilings at the three floor balconies at the courtvard and other needed repairs to floors, walls, ceilings, lights, doors and other damaged architectural and engineering elements of the building.
+This project consists of emergency repairs to a 71,000 square foot three-story building constructed in 1976 which currently houses the University Arts and Architecture Department.
+The project will remove the existing deteriorated exterior plaster wall finish system and replace all with a new exterior wall cladding or finish system; providing a cover over the existing three story courtyard space and conditioning for the entire interior space, replace or repair the existing terrazzo walk flooring, replace the wood ceilings at the three floor balconies at the courtyard and other needed repairs to floors, walls, ceilings, lights, doors and other damaged architectural and engineering elements of the building.
 In addition, the project will include the planning and construction of approximately 10,000 square feet of new conditioned studio space to replace the open decks at the second floor level.
-In the event asbestos or other hazardous materials are encountered, then testing, abatement and clearances will be by separate contracts between the Owner and gualified entities.
-The designer shall prepare and submit all required drawings to Facility Planning and Control in Auto-CAD Release 2000 and/or latest Release.
-Drawings shall follow the format specified in the "Instructions to Designers for Auto-CAD Drawings Submittal."
-The funds available for construction are approximately \$3,500,000,00 with a fee of approximately \$345,205,00.
+In the event asbestos or other hazardous materials are encountered, then testing, abatement and clearances will be by separate contracts between the Owner and qualified entities.
+The designer shall follow the format specified in the "Instructions to Designers for Auto-CAD Drawings Submittal."
+The funds available for construction are approximately \$3,500,000.00 with a fee of approximately \$345,205.00.
 Contract design time is 210 consecutive calendar days; including 70 days review time.
 Thereafter, liquidated damages in the amount of \$175.00 per day will be assessed.
 Further information is available from Mr. Douglas Lee - ULS, 1201 N. Third Street, 7th Floor-Claiborne Bldg., Baton Rouge, LA.
 (225) 342-6950.